Anyone can enter into Lesotho by having the following on your person when arriving at the borders:

 Documentation and Scrutineering

-Documentation and Scrutineering are to be held on 24 November 2021 from 10:00 – 20:00.
-In order to stave off too much social contact competitors will have to book a time in which they wish to do their documentation.
-Time slots will be made available closer to the staging of the event, but will permit 60 competitors into the AVANI premises at hourly intervals.
+Documentation and Scrutineering are to be held on 9 November 2022 from 10:00 – 19:00.
 As far as possible all pre-event documentation will be done electronically.
 No in-person checking of competition licenses will be permitted.
 Competitors are to electronically forward a copy of their competition license (PDF) to the event organisers together with their entry form.
 Competitors can download copies of their competition licenses from the www.msaonline.co.za.
 Competitors will have to attend documentation and scrutineering to receive their information / goodie bag, download GPS tracks, undergo scrutineering of their motorcycles and helmets, get their Race Control tag scanned and to have tracking devices mounted to their motorcycles.
 Each rider will also have to pose for a “before” photo.
-Thus, there will be 6 stations that the riders have to visit within the premises and as such each station should only have 10 competitors present at a time.

-Scrutineering requires that each rider visits the other five stations before ensuring that they have everything for the days to follow.
-Competitors need to have the Motul Roof of Africa competition numbers and sponsor decals on their motorcycle (collected at Documentation), ball ended clutch and brake levers, kill switch, spokes, wheel bearings, tyres and rims, secure silencer / exhaust, electric or kick start, operating brakes for the front and rear wheels, self-closing throttle, adequate and secure mudguards, folding foot pegs and a secure fuel tank without leaks.
+Scrutineering requires that each rider visits a number of stations before ensuring that they have everything for the days to follow.
+Competitors need to have the Roof of Africa competition numbers and sponsor decals on their motorcycle (collected at Documentation), ball ended clutch and brake levers, kill switch, spokes, wheel bearings, tyres and rims, secure silencer / exhaust, electric or kick start, operating brakes for the front and rear wheels, self-closing throttle, adequate and secure mudguards, folding foot pegs and a secure fuel tank without leaks.
 Riders are also to bring their motocross full face helmet.

 Round the Houses

-Round the Houses and racing section 1 (Thursday, 25 November 2021): Round the Houses will be run in Maseru, the capital of Lesotho.
-All competitors entered into the Motul Roof of Africa have to participate in Round the Houses.
+Round the Houses and racing section 1 (Thursday, 10 November 2022): Round the Houses will be run in Maseru, the capital of Lesotho.
+All competitors entered into the Roof of Africa have to participate in Round the Houses.

 Competitors and their motorcycles should be in the prerace paddock on the Maseru Soccer Field by 08:30.
 After this time the competitors will be lined up.
 Competitors will be informed of their positioning beforehand.